-The purpose of the VEP is to promote dignity, respect and care for all Australians, particularly by promoting legislative schemes and policies that allow for voluntary euthanasia.
+The purpose of the VEP is to promote dignity, respect and care for all Australians, particularly by promoting legislative schemes and policies that allow for voluntary assisted dying and voluntary euthanasia.

 How can you help the VEP in NSW?

 We need help spreading the word.
-You can help us today by contacting two friends and having a conversation with them about your support for voluntary euthanasia.
-Chances are they also support VE.
+You can help us today by contacting two friends and having a conversation with them about your support for voluntary assisted dying law reform.
+Chances are they also support assisted dying.
 In fact, 85% of Australians support the legalisation of voluntary assisted dying or voluntary euthanasia within a legal framework that includes strict safeguards to protect the vulnerable.
 We need your help spreading the word to friends, family, organisations you belong to - and most importantly the politicians that represent you.

 We should also ask for your financial support.
-Not a single cent goes towards wages and we offer free membership, however, running a political party and election campaigns is costly and we always need funds to produce information brochures or election material.
+We offer free membership, however, running a political party and election campaigns is costly and we always need funds to produce information brochures or election material.

 If you are able to help by making any donation (donations are tax deductible to $1500), it will be gratefully received.

 You can either...

 1. Donate via the donate page on the website at https://vep.nationbuilder.com/vep_nsw_donate